 |How long does it take for Chantix to work?|

 Chantix reduces cravings by binding to nicotine receptors in the brain and activating them.
 It also partly blocks nicotine from tobacco from binding to those receptors.
 It seems to become more effective over time.
-People who keep smoking after the first week of taking Chantix, the suggested stop date, are more likely to stop smoking up to 10 weeks after beginning the medication if they continue to take it.
 The typical starter pack is designed to be used a week before an individual's quit date.
 The recommended length of treatment with Chantix is 12 weeks.
 It is important to talk with your health care provider about the best schedule and dose for you.

 |What can I do about my patches itching?|

 If you develop itching or red skin at the site of your patch, here are several recommendations to consider: